Scientists are forecasting that the Pacific Northwest’s most active volcano will erupt sometime between 2020 and 2024.

 “Immediately after an eruption, there are very few earthquakes and then the number of earthquakes steadily increases as the volcano inflates,” he said.
 “So after the eruption in 2015, the number of earthquakes that we recorded went down to just a handful and it’s now up to maybe 50 a day.”

-Wilcock says he believe that Bill Chadwick’s forecast is in the right ballpark.
+Wilcock says he believes that Bill Chadwick’s forecast is in the right ballpark.

 “My personal view is it’s probably more likely in 2022 to 2024.
 But I think there’s some uncertainty,” he said.